History of Mark Kelly in Timeline

 2011: Delivered Paid Speeches for Shaklee

-In 2011, Mark Kelly and Gabby Giffords coauthored "Gabby: A Story of Courage, Love and Resilience," detailing the assassination attempt and her recovery.
+In 2011, Mark Kelly and Gabby Giffords coauthored the book "Gabby: A Story of Courage, Love and Resilience", which provides biographical information and details the assassination attempt on Giffords.

 Gabby: A Story of Courage, Love and Resilience